 2. Respect private property.
-Before detecting on privately owned land, always check with the land owner before entering their land.
+Before detecting on privately owned land, always check with the land owner before entering their property.
 You would be surprised how many people are open to having you detect their land if you approach them first.
 Offering them a pick of what you find is a great way to get approval.

 3. Leave the environment as you found it.
 Learn how to dig a neat plug when retrieving your target.
 Do not damage or destroy vegetation to get to a target.
 Fill in your holes neatly.
 If you open a gate, close it behind you.
 It's all just a bit of common sense and courtesy at the end of the day.
 You can learn how to properly retrieve a target without leaving a mess HERE.

 4. Don't leave junk behind.
 There are a lot of junk targets between the good ones.
-Don't put rubbish targets back in the ground, carry a backpack or finds pouch with you and dispose of trash properly.
+Don't put rubbish targets back in the ground.
+Carry a backpack or finds pouch with you and dispose of trash properly.

 5. Report valuables such as rings or other jewellery to the proper authorities.
 People lose things and we often find them sometime down the track.
-As a detectorist, the correct thing to do is to report valuables to your local cop-shop so that it might reunited with it's rightful owner.
+As a detectorist, the correct thing to do is to report valuables to your local cop-shop so that it might be reunited with its rightful owner.
 In many cases these items are never claimed and will be given back to you after a short period of time.
 But by handing it in, you are giving the owner a chance to get it back and you can give yourself a good old pat on the back for being a good person.

 8. Enjoy yourself.
 This one is pretty self explanatory.
+Happy hunting!

 - SA: https://www.energymining.sa.gov.au/minerals/exploration/fossicking